 - Hymnals – a large collection of common as well as some older uncommon ones

 - Magazine collections: The Diapason (1952-1992), The American Organist(1952-1995).

 TAO (1995-2007) are available in the Music Library’s general collection

-Catalogued works can be discovered via the HC online library catalog.
+Catalogued works can be discovered via this link (a table of the Accessions).

 We welcome donations of scores and books to the WorcAGO music library.
 Donations will be sorted for matching the needs of the collection, and duplicates may be further donated to students, or other organ libraries, or used for fundraising for WorcAGO Scholarship Fund.